School Counseling (MEd)

 8. Explain the importance of and assume leadership roles in their respective schools.

-The MEd in School Counseling program is designed to prepare students to function as K–12 licensed professional school counselors.
+The MEd in School Counseling program is designed to prepare students to be a K–12 licensed professional school counselor.
 This program is approved by the New Hampshire Department of Education and leads to New Hampshire licensure in school counseling.
 PSU’s school counseling program is nationally accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 It is the only school counseling program in New Hampshire to hold this prestigious distinction.

-PSU was recently awarded a $1.9 million Federal Behavioral Health and Workforce Education Training program grant – Learn More!
+PSU has been awarded with a $1.9 million Federal Behavioral Health and Workforce Education Training program grant for many years to help support professional development opportunities and stipends for students.